Therapy Approach

 I often tell clients the greatest gift they can give their children and spouses is their own personal psychotherapy.
 Therapy helps you optimize the joy of life while minimizing the suffering, makes you a better spouse or parent, and in this way create a better legacy for future generations.

-My Approach to Therapy: Whether we work in individual, couples or group psychotherapy, this process should include some of the frankest most in depth dialogue you ever have.
+My Approach to Therapy: Therapy is hard work.
+I will work hard and you will work even harder.
+Whether we meet in individual, couples or group psychotherapy, this process should include some of the frankest most in depth dialogue you ever have.
 It should open your eyes to entirely new aspects of yourself, your relationships and how to live life fully.
-Psychotherapy should be a very intense and impactful experience, you will feel both the pain of outgrowing and letting go of familiar personality parts and the contentment of a newer healthier personality.
+Successful psychotherapy is an intensely impactful experience like nothing else you've ever done.
+You will hurt from outgrowing and letting go of familiar personality parts.
+You may even want to quit when the suffering of past traumas and childhood wounds surfaces, this is a necessary component on the road to the contentment and joy of a newer healthier personality.
+Ironically this difficult work makes it easier to play and have fun in your life.

 In-Person